-Additionally, the exposure to credit risk is reduced through the pledge constituted by the licensed banks, which should cover the total amount of loans granted by the Bank, interest and other related payments.
+Additionally, the exposure to credit risk is reduced through the pledge constituted by the licensed banks and the State Guarantee issued for emergency loans, which covers the total amount of loans granted by the Bank, interest and other related payments.
 In determining the value of underlying assets, there are implemented measures to control risks in order to protect the Bank against the risk of financial losses due to loan non-reimbursement by a bank.
-The Bank assesses the quality and value of assets offered by banks as guarantees in granting loans, on a monthly basis and more frequently, if necessary.

-Translator's explanatory note: The above translation of the Financial Statements is provided as a free translation from Romanian which is the official and binding version.
+^{}Translator's explanatory note: The above translation of the Financial Statements is provided as a free translation from Romanian which is the official and binding version.